 "We're the bachelorettes," Young and Katie Thurston said in unison onstage.

 Minnesotans have cheered for Young, an Edina resident, who appeared Monday on "After the Final Rose," the post-finale special taped earlier this month amid a firestorm over the show's handling of race.
-This season was historic — the first to feature a Black leading man.
-But many fans say ABC failed to follow through on the change it had promised, with host Chris Harrison defending fellow finalist Rachael Kirkconnell as her history of racially insensitive actions surfaced.
+This season of the ABC reality series was historic — the first to feature a Black leading man.
+But many fans say ABC failed to follow through on the change it had promised, with host Chris Harrison defending fellow finalist Rachael Kirkconnell as allegations of her racially insensitive actions circled.

 Young, then, was a bright spot.